kineticio/runnable/docs/index.md

 features:
   - icon: 🛠️
-    title: No More Coding UIs for Admin Tools
+    title: Simplify Admin Tool Development
-    details: Just write the business logic and let Runnable handle the UI.
+    details: Focus on writing business logic instead of UI code.
+Runnable handles the UI for you.
   - icon: 🚷
     title: Keep Internal Operations Internal
-    details: Leverage your internal models/db/services without having to expose them via REST/GraphQL.
+    details: Use your internal models, databases, and services without exposing them via REST or GraphQL.
   - icon: 📦
-    title: Works with Nest.js and Express
+    title: Seamless Integration with Nest.js and Express
-    details: Use the framework you're already familiar with.
-You don't need to deploy a separate server.
+    details: Use the framework you already know and love.
+No need to deploy a separate server.
   - icon: ⭐️
-    title: Looks Great Out of the Box
+    title: Professional UI Without the Hassle
-    details: Runnable comes with a default theme that looks great out of the box.
+    details: Enjoy a sleek default theme with Runnable.
+No need to spend time designing your own UI.
 ---